Themes

 * some animals sleep during what is called a "temporary hibernation" or "torpor" but can be woken up if needed and will get up every once and awhile to look for food if it is not too cold (examples: bears, badgers, skunks, turtles)

-* Explain that some animals that live in cold northern climates move to warmer southern climates during winter.
+* some animals that live in cold northern climates move to warmer southern climates during winter.
 Point out cold areas in the north and warmer areas in the south using a globe.
 Explain that many animals that migrate have wings which help them to move quickly from one place to another.
 They include several bird species and even butterflies.

 * some animals grow thick winter coats and hunt and search for food